 About Us

 Paradoxically, it's a moment of great relief when dyslexia is identified.
 Not because it leads to a quick fix or a solution (there isn't any) and not because it's a gift (it isn't), but because it's the moment when you, your child or your student can begin to better understand who and why they are the way they are: That they are not stupid, not lazy, not incapable, just different.
-And it's the first step toward finding treatments and programs that really work, the first real strides toward improved reading and all the wonderful benefits that flow from that; most importantly self confidence and a sense of self worth.
+And it's the first step toward finding interventions and programs that really work, the first real strides toward improved reading and all the wonderful benefits that flow from that; most importantly self confidence and a sense of self worth.

 It's also the moment when you discover you've been part of a big community of people struggling with the same problem, shedding the same tears and sharing the same triumphs.